Updated August 16, 2023

-Go to the FILE tab.
+- Go to the FILE tab.

 - Click on Options in the left pane window.
 Then, refer to the below screenshot.

 - It will open a dialog box for Excel options.

 - Click on the Formulas tab.

-- Tick on the checkbox “Enable iterative calculation”, as shown in the below screenshot.
+- Tick on the “Enable iterative calculation” checkbox, as shown in the screenshot below.

 - Click on OK.

 - It will calculate the Total Bill in Cell B15.
 Refer to the below screenshot.

 By enabling this Iterative calculation option, it will repeat the re-calculation until a specific numeric condition is met.

 There are two ways to turn on this option.

-We can see there are two options available under the Enable iterative calculation section, as shown in the below screenshot.
+We can see two options available under the Enable iterative calculation section, as shown in the screenshot below.

 - Maximum Iterations: As we can see here, the default value is 100.
-This means Excel will repeat the calculations 100 times and will try to solve this.
+This means Excel will repeat the calculations 100 times and try to solve this.

 - Maximum Change: Excel will try to repeat the calculation 100 times and stops when it finds the difference is not more than 0.001 between iterations.

 Things to Remember

-- We should avoid Circular reference, the reason being, it leaves an impact on the performance and displayed a warning message every time at the time of opening the workbook.
+- We should avoid Circular reference, the reason being, it leaves an impact on the performance and displays a warning message every time at the time of opening the workbook.

 - It can also be the reason for other issues that are not immediately visible.

 This has been a guide to Circular Reference in Excel.
-Here we discuss how to find and use a circular reference in excel along with practical examples and a downloadable excel template.
+Here we discuss finding and using a circular reference in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –